RohitFarkade/Java2025/Notes.md

-## Wrapper Class -->
+## Wrapper Class
     Java Uses Simple Wraper Class Store Information About Its Basic Primitive Data Type Like Int and String Etc Which Can't be Store inside the primitive data type itself it includes simple operation and basic Values like below
     Integer
     Eg. int integerMinimum = Integer.MIN_VALUE;
-    (There are some values which we can retrive from Wrapper Class like Integer Which Stores MIN_VALUE)
+    (There are some values which we can retrive from Wrapper Class like Integer Which Stores MIN_VALUE   ,SIZE)

         Primitive	Wrapper Class
         byte	    Byte